SilleBille/Devops-Pipeline-for-Checkbox-and-iTrust/README.md

 ### Team Members and Their Contributions

 - Vishal Murugan (vmuruga)
+    - Wrote ansible playbook to install Nomad on AWS
 - Dinesh Prasanth M K (dmolugu)
     - Created Ansible Playbook for setting up EC2 instances (for checkbox and iTrust deployment), Jenkins and the environment required for iTrust and checkbox deployment
     - Configuration of auto-trigger for checkbox and iTrust jobs whenever there is a push to github repo